-But this week I came across perhaps the most impressive bit of analysis and writing - from Tim Morgan who writes strategic papers for a consultancy.
+A most impressive bit of analysis and writing is that from Tim Morgan who writes strategic papers for a consultancy.
 They are all clear, challenging and well worth reading.
-The latest is called Perfect Storm and basically attributes the global crisis of the past 4 years to four factors -
+The latest is called

+Perfect Storm and basically attributes the global crisis of the past 4 years to four factors -